abetusk/dev/projects/laser-spike/laser-spike.md

 I tired labelling the wires so that I could trace back which group belonged to which wire but I didn't have much success.

-I would suggest testing the leds with a CR2032 battery to make sure the laser diodes still work after installation and hookup.
+I would suggest testing the laser diodes with a CR2032 battery to make sure the laser diodes still work after installation and hookup.